usaid-cs/yesterday-i-learned/random.md

 1. [The only fool-proof way to install nodejs and npm][stackoverflow 7] on ubuntu 12.04
 1. To make a plain text HTTP request with passwords containing stupid characters, do this: `http://'user:pass'@hello.ca`
 1. `Ctrl+_` gets you the line number dialog in nano/pico.
-1. You idiot...!
-VLC's shortcuts don't need modifier keys! `n` and `p` already control the playback!
+1. VLC's shortcuts don't need modifier keys! `n` and `p` already control the playback!
 1. [Living by yourself][reddit 2]
 1. [The Carcinogenic Prototype][hedges]: a prototype that the higher-ups love so much that it needs to grow fast, go wrong, and affect other systems (carcinogenic thus), all while the engineers had told and forewarned of this happening.
 1. Regex substitutions: when in doubt, try `$1` first, then `\1`.